 It is highly seen that there’s a lot of movement from metro cities i.e Delhi to Chandigarh.
 Given that the opportunity you have in both cities is comparable, you should certainly prefer Chandigarh.
-Here we are going to discuss some facts about the cities and reasons of these movements.
+Here we are going to discuss some facts about the cities and the reasons for these movements.
 The capital city has its fan following, who loves it for its wide spaces, organized traffic, good infrastructure, connectivity, beautiful monuments, and mostly for the high-paying and diverse job opportunities.
 Long termed the pensioner’s paradise, India’s first planned city and capital of both Punjab and Haryana, is idyllic for the jet-setting millennial as well.
 Along with its satellite towns of Mohali (Punjab) and Panchkula (Haryana), it offers good infrastructure, some of the best in the country.

 Reasons why people are moving out of Delhi to Chandigarh?

 Cost of living: You would need around 103,868.31₹ in Delhi to maintain the same standard of life that you can have with 99,000.00₹ in Chandigarh (assuming you rent in both cities).
 This calculation uses our Cost of Living Plus Rent Index to compare cost of living.
 This assumes net earnings (after income tax).
 You can change the amount in this calculation.

 |Consumer Prices in Delhi are 0.92% lower than in Chandigarh|

 |Consumer Prices Including Rent in Delhi are 4.92% higher than in Chandigarh|

 |Rent Prices in Delhi are 34.71% higher than in Chandigarh|

 |Restaurant Prices in Delhi are 28.05% higher than in Chandigarh|